ethz-mrl/supereight2/README.md

-We recommend to delete `depth/0.png` and `rgb/0.png` from the dataset and remove them from the `rgb.txt`, `depth.txt` and `association.txt` files, as no matching ground truth is available (additionally delete frame 1 for the `kt0` dataset).
+We recommend to delete `depth/0.png` and `rgb/0.png` from the dataset and remove them from the `rgb.txt`, `depth.txt` and `association.txt` files, as no matching ground truth is available (additionally delete frame 1 from the `kt0` dataset).

 ```text
 dataset/